OpenNTF/WebDevToolkitForDx/README.md

 If you are behind a proxy server, the nw package used by the Dashboard requires setting the http_proxy environment variable prior to running install.
 See this page for more information: https://www.npmjs.com/package/nw.

-If you want to use the dashboard to handle Script Portlets you will need to install the following if not you do not need this installed to have the dahboard work for themes and designs.
 For the Script Portlet "Push" support, you will need to have the Script Portlet command line client support installed and configured, and you will need to have the "sp" command on your system path.
 See this documentation for more on installing the Script Portlet command line client: http://www-01.ibm.com/support/knowledgecenter/SSHRKX_8.5.0/script/script-portlet/cmd_line_push.dita

 # Upgrade